choodcode/Sandbox/README.md

 # Sandbox
 A wondrous playground full of hellos and worlds.
+Simply meant for PoC apps and tests.